No.36 make a home for a wild animal

 What are you building a house for?

-You can obviously build a home for any wild animal you think of, but it's probably best to go with smaller ones for this challenge - unless you want to dig huge holes in your garden for foxes or badgers, which probably isn't a great idea!
+You can obviously build a home for any wild animal you think of, but it's probably best to go with smaller ones for this challenge.

-If you're thinking size-wize, then hedgehogs don't need a lot of space, but you could choose to build somewhere for even smaller things like woodlice, spiders or worms and you'd need even less materials and space.
+Hedgehogs, for example, don't need a lot of space, but you could choose to build somewhere for even smaller things like woodlice, spiders or worms and you'd need even fewer materials and less garden space.

 How will the animals use the home you've built?